-I have build all my Sencha projects with a Netbeans editor.
-Currently I am building 2 projects entirely with Sencha Architect, which is advertised as the ultimate HTML5 App Builder.
+I have build most of my Sencha projects by using the Netbeans IDE.
+At the moment I am working on 2 projects entirely with Sencha Architect, which is advertised as the ultimate HTML5 App Builder.

 In this article I want to tell you about my experiences so far with this advanced product of Sencha Inc.

 With what can Sencha Architect be compared